-This Geotechnical Engineering Report presents the results of the subsurface exploration performed for Discovery Park Lot 3 in Lee's Summit, Missouri.
-Olsson, Inc. (Olsson) previously completed a preliminary geotechnical report for the development (Olsson Project No. A21-04643 dated March 7, 2023).
-To supplement the borings completed as part of our preliminary exploration, we drilled seven borings within the proposed footprint and pavement areas at Lot 3.
-The approximate locations of the borings, including the preliminary boring, are shown on the Boring Location Map in Appendix A. The associated Borehole Reports are presented in Appendix B. Rock Core photographs are located in Appendix C. The purposes of this report are to evaluate the existing subsurface conditions at the site, and based on those conditions, present geotechnical engineering recommendations for general earthwork, foundations for the proposed structures, floor slab and pavement subgrade preparation, and minimum pavement sections thicknesses.
+This Geotechnical Engineering Report presents the results of the subsurface exploration performed for the Discovery Park - Lot 2 project in Lee's Summit, Missouri.
+We drilled four borings within the proposed footprint and associated pavement areas.
+The approximate locations of the borings are shown on the Boring Location Map in Appendix A. The associated Borehole Reports are presented in Appendix B. The purpose of this report is to evaluate the existing subsurface conditions at the site, and based on those conditions, provide geotechnical engineering recommendations for the preparation of the site, foundations for the proposed structure, floor slab and pavement subgrade preparation, and minimum pavement section thicknesses.